The Way (2010)

 Though the film is 123 minutes long, it moves quickly and the gorgeous landscape of Spain and France give the viewer a case of wanderlust and a desire to learn the difference between “the life we live and the life we choose.”

 The Way is exciting, dramatic and funny – well worth two hours of your time.
-It is currently available on Netflix or you can purchase it on DVD by our friends at Books-A-Million.
+It is currently available on Fandango.
+You can CLICK HERE to rent it online today.
+You can also purchase it on DVD by our friends at Books-A-Million.
 Just CLICK HERE and search “The Way” in the DVD category!Now I really want to see this movie: The Way and learn more about the Camino de Santiago.
 Click To Tweet

 Have you seen the movie, The Way?
 If so, tell us if/how it impacted you in the comments below.